aws/aws-eks-best-practices/content/networking/ip-optimization-strategies/index.md

-# IP Consumption Optimization
+# Optimizing IP Address Utilization

 Containerized environments are growing in scale at a rapid pace, thanks to application modernization.
 This means that more and more worker nodes and pods are being deployed.

-The [Amazon VPC CNI](../vpc-cni/) plugin assigns each pod an IP address from the VPC CIDR(s), which can consume a substancial number of IP addresses from your VPCs.
+The [Amazon VPC CNI](../vpc-cni/) plugin assigns each pod an IP address from the VPC CIDR(s), which can consume a substantial number of IP addresses from your VPCs depending on your workload.

 Therefore, when designing your AWS networking architecture, it is important to optimize EKS IP consumption at the VPC and at the node level.
-This will help you avoid IP exhaustion and increase the pod density per node.
+This will help you mitigate IP exhaustion issues and increase the pod density per node.

 In this section, we will discuss techniques that can help you achieve these goals.